 Our next principal, Mr Vince Villa (1986-1990) remained in the position until 1990, when he moved to the Catholic Education Office.
 Vince sadly passed away in 1996 after a distinguished career with the Diocese of Wollongong.

 Mr Geoff Hicks (1991) was the principal for the 1991 school year, before moving to the Parramatta Diocese, where he was principal of a number of schools, before returning to the Diocese of Wollongong in 2004, working at the CEO.

 Mr Barry Buchanan (1992-2000), who had been the first assistant principal in 1981, returned as principal of John Therry in 1992, remaining in this position until 2000.
 Mr Buchanan had been principal of St Joseph's Catholic High School at Albion Park during the years 1985 to 1991.
-During Mr Buchanan's time the Willaim E Murray Hall was constructed and this facility has been an important part of school life at John Therry.
+During Mr Buchanan's time the Willaim E Murray Hall was constructed and this facility has been an important part of college life at John Therry.

 Mr Peter Orman (2001-2007) returned to John Therry as principal in 2001, having been HSIE Co-ordinator in 1982.

-Karen Young commenced as principal in 2008.
+Karen Young commenced as principal in 2008 and retired in 2017.

 Father John JOSEPH Therry

 Father Therry was born in the city of Cork in 1790 and ordained a priest in 1815.
 At the age of 29 he accepted the challenge of being a missionary and along with Father Conolly sailed in the "Janus" on the 5th December, 1819 to the colony of New South Wales.